codevogel/svelte-db-portal/tutorial/3-drizzle/README.md

 Now that we have a more complex schema, where tables actually share relations, we should update our seeding script to generate more realistic data that adheres to the schema we've defined.

+> ℹ️ Please do follow along with the code snippets below, as they will help you understand how to refine the generated data to better suit your needs.
+However, keep in mind that you should not overly complicate the seeding script for your own database.
+Just focus on the most important aspects of the data that need to be 'realistic' for your application.
+In our case, we want to show some realistic data in graphs, so we need to ensure that the dates, durations, and scores are all within a reasonable range.

 ### Relation-aware seeding

 Drizzle's `drizzle-seed` library handles relations pretty well.
 We just need to give it some hints on how to generate the data.